patrick-ogrady/website/hackmd/vryx-poc.md

 **Reproducibility:** Sharing an image of a throughput test or tweeting that it happened does not satisfy the burden of proof (or at least it doesn't in most industries).
 The code that is tested and the test itself must be available and should be reproducible by any observer on independent hardware.
 In the case of this setup, the code that was active on the devnet is available [here](https://github.com/ava-labs/hypersdk/pull/711) and the script that can be used to reproduce these results is available [here](https://github.com/ava-labs/hypersdk/blob/dadbb8248d6b499eb38b14d6014a1e42a012e4d1/examples/morpheusvm/scripts/deploy.devnet.sh) (assuming you have an AWS account).

-**Expressed Tradeoffs:** Vryx, Vilmo, and/or the HyperSDK do not claim to be the best mechnaism for every possible workload.
-All of these systems make clear tradeoffs when optimizing their usage of available resources.

-### Vryx: Fortifying Decoupled State Machine Replication
+**Expressed Tradeoffs:** When something seems too good to be true, it probably is.
+When designing the HyperSDK, Vryx, and Vilmo, clear and "costly" tradeoffs were made to maximize throughput and minimize resource usage.
+Some of the more controversial tradeoffs include: (1) checksum-ing state instead of merklizing it, (2) requiring transactions to be committed before it is known whether they can be executed, and (3) charging fees for on-chain activity in 5 dimensions (bandwidth, compute, read, allocate, write).
+The road to best-in-class performance is not a set of "free" compromises and requires careful consideration of the available design space to produce a set of tradeoffs that appeal at each throughput level.

-### Vilmo: Verifiable State Transitions and Sync without Merklization
+## Introducing Vilmo: Verifiable State Transitions and Sync without Merklization

 > This is the first time that Vilmo has been discussed publicly.
 If you haven't heard of it before this moment, you didn't miss anything.
 Vilmo is a new database tailored for the HyperSDK that was borne from this research.